Coastal Community Team

 Our Team’s priority will be helping to maximise the unique visitor experience we offer along a National Park coastline and make the most of our stunning seaside assets.

-On behalf of the Coastal Community Team, we have recently secured a £275,000 grant from the Coastal Communities Fund to deliver 'Moor to Sea: new activities and niches on the North York Moors Coast’, which will run for just under two years (May 2017 to March 2019) and see more of the Economic Plan's priorities put into action.
+Once again, on behalf of the Coastal Community Team, we secured a £275,000 grant from the Coastal Communities Fund to deliver 'Moor to Sea: new activities and niches on the North York Moors Coast’, which ran for just under two years (May 2017 to March 2019).
+More of the Economic Plan's priorities were put into action during this project.

 - Looking after